oestrich/blog.oestrich.org/_posts/2019-03-25-starting-epmd-separately.md

 I tried a few ways of getting around this but couldn't figure out what was wrong.
 I scratched my head for an evening before letting it sit overnight.

-### Starting EPMD Separately
+### Starting epmd Separately

-What I think was the issue, was that EPMD was being started automatically by the first node to boot.
+What I think was the issue, was that epmd was being started automatically by the first node to boot.
 The way I was deploying was simply overwriting the entire release directory with the new code.
 I _think_ this screwed something up, I'm not 100% sure about this though.

-By starting EPMD as a separate service, the issues stopped.
-I set up my service files to require EPMD before starting.
+By starting epmd as a separate service, the issues stopped.
+I set up my service files to require epmd before starting.
 In a sense I pushed the issue up the supervision tree!

 ### Service Files

-This is the EPMD service that Grapevine uses.
-Ansible places the EPMD daemon at `/home/deploy/epmd` (in [this file](https://github.com/oestrich/grapevine/blob/master/deploy/roles/setup/tasks/epmd.yml).)
+This is the epmd service that Grapevine uses.
+Ansible places the epmd daemon at `/home/deploy/epmd` (in [this file](https://github.com/oestrich/grapevine/blob/master/deploy/roles/setup/tasks/epmd.yml).)

 ```
 [Unit]